ledsigner/Random-Video-Player/README.md

 ![Context Menu](https://raw.githubusercontent.com/ledsigner/Random-Video-Player/refs/heads/master/Context_Menu.png)

 ## User Guide:
-When you open the exe for the first time, you'll be prompted to select a __Home Folder__ and a __Play Folder__.
+When you start the program for the first time, you'll be prompted to select a __Home Folder__ and a __Play Folder__.

 __Play Folder__: The folder that videos will be played from (including videos in subfolders).